awesomeWM/awesome/docs/04-new-widgets.md

     end

 The next callback is `:draw`.
 As the name suggests, this function is called to draw the widget.
-The arguments to this widget are the context that the widget is drawn in, the Cairo context on which it should be drawn and the widget's size.
+The arguments to this function are the context that the widget is drawn in, the Cairo context on which it should be drawn and the widget's size.
-The Cairo context is set up in such a way that the widget as its top-left corner at (0, 0) and its bottom-right corner at (width, height).
+The Cairo context is set up in such a way that the widget has its top-left corner at (0, 0) and its bottom-right corner at (width, height).
 In other words, no special transformation needs to be done.
 Note that during this callback a suitable clip will already be applied to the Cairo context so that this callback